syncfusion-content/xamarin-docs/Xamarin/SfKanban/PlaceholderStyle.md

 documentation: ug
 ---

-#Placeholder
+# Placeholder

 Place holder is used to visualize the multiple categories in the Kanban column.
 It will appear while dragging the card over the column with multiple categories.

 ### Placeholder Style

-[`SfKanban.PlaceholderStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle.html) property is used to customize the placeholder.
+[`PlaceholderStyle`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle.html) property is used to customize the placeholder.
 Following properties are used to customize its appearance.

 * [`BackgroundColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle~BackgroundColor.html)  	 - This property is used to change the background color of the placeholder.
 * [`BorderColor`](http://help.syncfusion.com/cr/cref_files/xamarin/sfkanban/Syncfusion.SfKanban.XForms~Syncfusion.SfKanban.XForms.KanbanPlaceholderStyle~BorderColor.html) 	 	 - This property is used to change the border color of the placeholder.